dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 **`Overview`**

 This phase focused on implementing centralized control using Group Policy Objects (GPOs) to manage user and computer behavior across the domain.
-Department-specific GPOs were created and applied to enforce security settings such as password policies, screen lock timeouts, and system restrictions.
+Department-specific GPOs were created and applied to enforce security settings, including password policies, screen lock timeouts, and system restrictions.
 The setup was tested by applying policies to client machines and verifying that different departments received the correct configurations.
 <br>

 --------